 You certainly can’t avoid some stress, anxiety or overwhelm as you plan your wedding.
 But it’s important to you and those around you that you recognize when it is taking over your life.
 I encourage you to take these steps to help reduce it.

 Do you have any questions or concerns in the planning of your wedding?
 I am here to help as I want you to have the best wedding ever.

-If you’re having some trouble with your wedding planning or some anxious moments, now is the time to check out my great Get Wedding Ready Offer.
-It will give you a taste of how easy your plans can be put in place.
-I’d love to work with you and help make your wedding dreams come true.
+If you’re having some trouble with your wedding planning or some anxious moments, now is the time to check out my great Get Wedding Ready Packages.
+There are 2 custom packages that you can choose from that will help put your plans in place.
+I’d love to work with you and join you in making your wedding dreams come true.